Main beaches on Formentera

-Formentera's most popular beaches are a sublime treat and all are easily accessible.
-With great beach bars and restaurants, sunbeds and parasols for rent, their facilities are among the very best to be found anywhere.
-Many make great spots for snorkelling, with some offering water-sports activities too.
+Formentera's most popular beaches are a sublime treat and are all easily accessible.
+With great beach bars and restaurants, sunbeds and parasols for rent, their facilities are among the very best to be found.
+Many make great spots for snorkelling, with some offering water sports activities too.

 When you arrive at Playa Illetes, you will feel like you have temporarily stepped out of the Mediterranean and into a Caribbean idyll.
 It comes as no surprise when you get there that this beach was voted the best in Europe and ranked number six in the world's top ten beaches.